Updated: Jan 26

-It increases the quality of the code – TDD allows developers to increase the quality of their code by making better design decisions.
-Developers can write and test smaller parts of the code, which makes the code simpler to understand.
+It increases the quality of the code – TDD allows developers to improve the quality of their code by making better design decisions.
+Developers can write and test smaller parts of the code, making the code simpler to understand.

-A better understanding of the code– By writing tests early, developers can better understand how the code is used by the user and how it influences and interacts with other components in the system.
+A better understanding of the code– By writing tests early, developers can better understand how the user uses the code and how it influences and interacts with other components in the system.

-It saves time – It takes time to write tests, but once they are written developers can use them over and over again, saving a lot of time compared to running the same tests manually.
+It saves time – It takes time to write tests, but developers can use them repeatedly once they are written, saving a lot of time compared to running the same tests manually.

 Reduced regression effort – TDD creates an automated regression test suite that the team can use as part of their regression effort.

 It increases confidence – If you refactor code, you might break it.
-Having a suite of automated tests that catches such breaks, increases the developers’ confidence to refactor code, as bugs are found and fixed prior to the code’s release.
+A suite of automated tests that catch such breaks increases the developers’ confidence to refactor code, as bugs are found and fixed before the code’s release.